Skip to main content

 Pharmacological Scrutiny and the Precautionary Principle

-The regulatory journey begins with the fundamental characterization of the recombinant (rhGH) molecule itself.
+The regulatory journey begins with the fundamental characterization of the recombinant human growth hormone (rhGH) molecule itself.
 Following the historical crisis involving Creutzfeldt-Jakob disease transmission from cadaveric pituitary-derived GH, the FDA’s approval of the first rhGH product in 1985 marked a paradigm shift toward a much higher standard of molecular purity and safety.

 The agency requires exhaustive documentation of the manufacturing process, ensuring the consistency, purity, and biological activity of the product.
 This minimizes the risk of contamination and immunogenicity.